vitu-mafeni/transition-operator/USER-GUIDE.md

 kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml --kubeconfig <kubeconfig-file>

 ```
+*** NOTE: by default, the Pod CIDR is the CAPI cluster resources is 192.168.0.0/16, make sure the CIDR matches the flannel install configs

 For flannel to work in azure cluster, we need to install cloud provider controller -  change pod CIDR: